jdormit/remington/readme.md

 `inputCallback {Function}`: Optional.
 The function is called whenever the Remington instance detects input.
 It is called once per character inputted.

+The input callback takes one argument, `inputEvent`.
+The `inputEvent` is the KeyboardEvent object representing the input. `inputEvent` also includes two additional properties: `oldCursor` and `cursor`. `oldCursor` is the cursor object before the input was processed; `cursor` is the cursor after the input was processed.

 #### Returns
 A new `Remington` instance.